-The most direct and efficient way to resolve the issue is to discuss your concern/complaint directly with your worker (or his/her supervisor or other contact person).
+1. Talk to your Worker.
+The most direct and efficient way to resolve the issue is to discuss your concern/complaint directly with your Worker.
+You may be able to resolve the issue together.
 Informal complaints do not need to be in writing.

-CAS has a formal complaint process.
-Formal complaints must be in writing.
-Please see below for Procedure Brochures and Written Complaint Form.
+3. Formal written complaint.
+If after discussions your issue has not been resolved or you do not wish to have meetings with staff to resolve it, you can make a formal complaint, which must be in writing.
+Please see below for Procedure Brochures and the WRITTEN COMPLAINT FORM.
 If you require assistance with putting your concern/complaint in writing, we suggest you ask a family member, trusted friend or other community agency.

 - Families Receiving Services from CASLM